awatson1978/meteor/docs/client/full-api/api/packagejs.md

     Package.onTest(function (api) {
       // Sets up a dependency on this package api.use('username:package-name');
-      // Allows you to use the 'tinytest' framework api.use('tinytest@1.0.0');
+      // Allows you to use the 'clinical:tinytest' framework api.use('tinytest@1.0.0');
       // Specify the source code for the package tests api.addFiles('email_tests.js', 'server');